ChauShunWai/node-shop/README.md

+# My free trial for AWS/Google Cloud has expired :( therefore, no photos will be shown/uploaded

 # node-shop
 You could add, edit, delete your own products.
 You could only see your own products in the admin products page.